$134 Find Cheap Flights from Portland to Coeur d'Alene

 • What’s the cheapest day of the week to fly between Portland and Coeur d'Alene?

-Consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.
+Consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Portland, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 • How does KAYAK find such low prices on flights from Portland to Coeur d'Alene?